FoX: Formation-aware exploration in multi-agent reinforcement learning: FoX: Formation-aware Exploration

 In this subsection, we propose a formation-aware exploration objective to explore states in diverse formations as { } where $F^{i+} = F^{i}\cup \{i\}$, $a^{F}$ indicates the set $\{a^i|i\in F\}$, $\mathcal{H}(X) = -p(X) \log p(X)$ is the information entropy of a random variable $X$, and $\mathcal{I}(X;Y) = \mathcal{H}(X) - \mathcal{H}(X|Y)$ is the mutual information between random variables $X$ and $Y$.

 In the exploration objective, (a) is the entropy of formations, so maximizing (a) encourages the agents to visit states in diverse formations as illustrated in Figure \ref{fig:concepta}(a).
 Here, maximizing (a) can be accomplished by visitation count-based exploration \cite{vc2}.
 We define a formation-based count exploration reward $r^{exp}_t = \frac{1}{\sqrt{N(\mathcal{F}_t)}}$, then agents get higher rewards if they visit rarely visited formations.
 In order to count the number of formation $N(\mathcal{F}_t)$, we use $round(\cdot)$ method to discretize the formation $\mathcal{F}_t$, and then count the visitation number in the discretized bins.
-A detailed explanation for counting is provided in Appendix \ref{sec:transsim}.
-However, agents are partially observable in MARL, so visiting diverse formations by maximizing (a) can be a challenging problem if the agents do not know the formation information at all.
-Thus, we consider an additional formation-aware objective (b), which is the mutual information between the latent variable $z_t^j,~\forall j \in F^{i+}$ and the next formation $\mathcal{F}_{F^i,t+1}^i$, where the trajectory $\tau_t^j$, the trajectories $\tau_t^{F^{i+}}\backslash\{j\}$ and the latent variables $z_t^{F^{i+}\backslash\{j\}}$ of other agents are given.
-Then, maximizing (b) guides the $i$-th agent to be aware of not only its own next formation $\mathcal{F}^i_{F^{i},t+1}$ but also all formations $\mathcal{F}^j_{F^{j},t+1},$ $\forall j $ s.t. $i\in F^j$ to which $i$-th agent belongs as illustrated in Figure \ref{fig:concepta}(b).
-Thus, we maximize both (a) and (b) to make agents visit exploration states in diverse formations while recognizing their formations well.
+A detailed explanation for counting is provided in Appendix A. However, agents are partially observable in MARL, so visiting diverse formations by maximizing (a) can be a challenging problem if the agents do not know the formation information at all.